 - Hives, itching or a rash

 - Narrowing of the throat, difficulty breathing, shortness of breath

 All medications have a risk of side effects.
 It’s important to weigh the risks and benefits when you make decisions about the medications you use.

-Information about potential risks and side effects comes with each of the medicines you take: in the Warnings section of an OTC medicine’s Drug Facts label on the packaging, and in the printed “package insert” or leaflet that comes with each prescription medicine.
-For credible online information about your specific drug’s side effects or safety concerns, visit the U.S. Food & Drug Administration’s Index to Drug-Specific Information.
-Importantly, ask your health professional questions about potential risks and side effects so you know what to be on the lookout for when starting a new medication.
+Information about potential risks and side effects comes with the medicines you take.
+You can find this in the Warnings section of an OTC medicine’s Drug Facts label on the packaging.
+Or, you can find it in the “package insert” or leaflet that comes with each prescription medicine.
+For credible online information about a specific drug’s side effects, visit the FDA’s Index to Drug-Specific Information.
+Importantly, ask your health professional about potential risks and side effects.
+That way you’ll know what to look for when starting a new medication.